wumpomakeit/kansa-agent/README.md

 An ERC-8004 registration file auditor that checks whether an AI agent's metadata claims are consistent with its on-chain activity on Mantle Network.

-> Built for the Mantle Hackathon — AI Tools for Onchain Research track.
+> An AI research agent that audits ERC-8004 agent registrations on Mantle

 ---